soft-matter/trackpy/doc/introduction.rst

 part by NSF Grant DMR-1105145 and NSF-MRSEC DMR-0820054.
 Tom can be reached at tcaswell@gmail.com.

-This package was developed in part by Nathan C. Keim, as part of his postdoctoral research in Paulo Arratia's group at the University of Pennsylvania, Philadelphia.
-This work was supported by NSF-MRSEC DMR-1120901.
+This package was developed in part by Nathan C. Keim at Cal Poly, San Luis Obispo, California and supported by NSF Grant DMR-1708870.
+Portions were also developed at the University of Pennsylvania, Philadelphia, supported by NSF-MRSEC DMR-1120901.

 This package was developed in part by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft’s group at the Huygens-Kamerlingh-Onnes laboratory,